WATER SUPPLY AND SEWERAGE SERVICES SURVEY - FREQUENTLY ASKED QUESTIONS

 Do I need to complete the ABS survey if I provide similar data to other government agencies?

-Please call the free call (excluding mobile phones) phone number on the Contact Us page if your business/organisation reports to either Queensland Water Directorate (QWD) or NSW Office of Water (NOW), or if you have concerns regarding duplication of data.
-If your business/organisation reports to an agency (other than QWD or NOW), the survey should still be completed.
+Please call the free call (excluding mobile phones) phone number on the Contact Us page if your business/organisation reports to either Queensland Water Directorate (QWD), NSW Office of Water (NOW) or have reported via the Bureau of Meteorology's WSSS collection portal, or if you have any concerns regarding duplication of data.

 What if volumes of water are not metered/measured?